rakkarage/PixelLevel/README.md

   - calculate animationDuration by multiplying frames by frameDuration
   - mod time by animationDuration and divide by frameDuration and floor to get currentFrame
 - calculate offsetFrame
-  - divide uv by frameWidth and floor to get offsetFrame
+  - divide uv.x - startX by frameWidth and floor to get offsetFrame
 - calculate actualFrame
   - add current frame and offset frame and mod by frames to get actualFrame
 - offset uv to actualFrame
   - uv = uv + ((actualFrame - offsetFrame) * frameWidth)

+## TODO

+- pinch zoom gesture
+- implement path finding
+- light & borders & edges
+- level generation and loading tmx